 Sony Xperia XZ1 performance

 While the Xperia XZs had to make do with the older Snapdragon 820 and 3 GB RAM, the new XZ1 takes advantage of the Snapdragon 835, 4 GB RAM and quick UFS storage, the same technical foundation as the XZ Premium and even the XZ1 Compact.
 From a performance standpoint, all three Xperia XZ models are practically equal and also close the gap with comparably equipped smartphones such as a Samsung Galaxy S8, HTC U11 or Nokia 8.
-For the final review, we will definitely compare the Sony Xperia XZ1 to these premium smartphones and more.

 Sony Xperia XZ1 camera